 Your music theory level

-Depending on your choice of papers and degree, you may or may not be expected to have a certain level of musical theory or ability before starting your course of study.
+Depending on your choice of courses and degree, you may be expected to have a certain level of musical theory or ability before starting your course of study.

 MUSC 164 Jazz Theory 1

-To be eligible to enrol in this paper, you must either pass a diagnostic entrance test in theory, or have completed MUSC 160 Basic Musical Techniques with the minimal passing grade of B+.
-The level of MUSC 160 is approximately that of Grade V Theory from Trinity Guildhall, ABRSM or AMEB.
+To be eligible to enrol in this course, you must either pass a diagnostic entrance test in theory, or have completed MUSC 160 Basic Musical Techniques with the minimum passing grade of B+.

 Course Requirements MUSC 164 Jazz Theory 1